teamulster2/report/report/04_implementation/01_flutter_application.md

 ### Notifications

 The app is able to send reminder notifications to the user.
-This can be set by the researcher, how often and on which times this should happen.
+The researcher can configure specific times, when notifications will be triggered.
 In this way, the study participant can be specifically reminded to use the app.
 The setting options can be found in the config, here both the desired notification times in UTC and the notification text can be set.
 The heading of each notification is